There are many wonderful guides for getting started in genetic genealogy.

 This is not one of them.

-This checklist is for those who are serious about using genetic genealogy to bust down brick walls, who plan to avail themselves of all of those proper tutorials, and who just want to sort out their mise en place before things get rocking.
+This checklist is for those who are serious about using genetic genealogy to bust down brick walls, who plan to avail themselves of all of those proper tutorials, and who just want to sort out their mise en place quickly and efficiently before things get rocking.

 Are both of your parents alive and willing to test?
 Then test them, not you.
 They have twice as much ancestral DNA to explore.